-Why we have to ask this question since many of you may think that the answer is obvious – that the client should own the design after making the payment to the designer?
+Many of you may think that the answer to the dispute is obvious – that the client should own the design after making the payment to the designer.
 Well, the answer is actually not that simple always.
-Many designers create trouble in transferring the ownership of their work for varied reasons and tackling such issues sometimes becomes harder for the clients.
-So, what is the solution
+Many designers create trouble in transferring the ownership of their work for varied reasons.
+Tackling such issues sometimes becomes harder for the clients.
+So, what is the solution?

-By ownership, we mean the client must get legal ownership and not just permission to use it.
+By ownership, we mean the client must get legal ownership over a design and not just a permission for using the design.
 So, even if a client has paid to a designer for creating a logo design, still the client can only put the logo to use but cannot own the design legally.
 In such a scenario, despite the designer getting payment for his logo work, the client has no legal right over the logo design.

-Clients do not want to be entangled in repeated confrontation with the designers over logo design issues.
+Clients do not want to be entangled in repeated confrontations with the designers over logo design issues.
 This will create more problems for them despite paying the designer’s fees.

 The designers know the importance of logo design for the clients and hence they want to deny full legal rights to them.

-Many designers have royalty in mind for refusing to part with logo ownership.
+Many designers have royalty in mind when refusing to part with logo ownership.
 They want to earn money as royalty every time a logo is used in varied marketing platforms.
+For example, if a logo is used on a brochure design, the designer would like to get a royalty.
 This provides them a regular source of income.

-Some designers are possessive of their designs since a concept and design are with a designer for a long time during the creation process and if the design turns out to be excellent, the designer wishes to keep it.
-While there is nothing wrong in being little possessive, but too much of it is certainly undesirable when transferring of ownership rights is concerned.
+Some designers are possessive of their designs.
+A design concept is with a designer for a long time during the creation process.
+If the design turns out to be excellent, the designer wishes to keep it.
+While there is nothing wrong in being little possessive, but too much of it is certainly undesirable.
+It becomes a hindrance in transferring of ownership rights.

-The problem of logo design ownership comes up when the designers do not clearly specify the terms and conditions related to the logo design ownership.
+The problem of logo design ownership arises when the designers do not clearly specify the terms and conditions related to the ownership.
 Both the client and the designer must lay down and mutually agree to all the ownership issues right at the beginning of the logo design project.